logic/arduino-rtc/doc/Model.md

     RAM(uint8_t startAddr, uint8_t len);
     uint8_t& operator[] (uint8_t t);

+While this might be a bit confusing to a new programmer, accessing built-in memory using array subscript notation will be familiar to existing programmers, and may serve as a soft introduction to the topic for newcomers.

 FRAM/EEPROM
 -----------
+Need to think on this more; it is tempting to roll SRAM, FRAM, and EEPROM access into the same interface, as none of the DS RTC devices present multiple options here.
+EEPROM access is significantly different under the hood (access is actually against a completely different slave address), but I remain unconvinced that the user should be exposed to that.

 Per-device classes
 ------------------
 Each inherits a combination of the base classes above, calling the base class constructor to configure it as appropriate for the specific device.
 User instantiates the class for the chip they actually have; this allows